 Gum disease is a chronic infection, and it creates a state of chronic inflammation in the body.
 This inflammation can lead to many serious health conditions, including diabetes, cancer, and autoimmune disorders such as rheumatoid arthritis.

 Due to the many correlations between your oral health and medical wellbeing, regular visits to a dentist will help you in maintaining the health of your teeth and ultimately your body as well.

 Dr. Scott Young pays close attention to the state of your teeth and how they are both indicators and effectors of your health as a whole.
 Healthy teeth and gums should feel solid and look robust and clean, and Dr. Young and his experienced team can assess what is going on below the gumline during your biannual exam.

-If you reside in Houston, Texas and seek an oral examination or advice on how to keep your teeth as healthy as possible, please call (281) 367-5559 or contact Woodlands Premier Dentistry to schedule an appointment today.
+If you reside in Houston, Texas and seek an oral examination or advice on how to keep your teeth as healthy as possible, please call (281) 367-5559 or contact Woodlands Premier Dentistry to schedule an appointment with a dentist today.